 There are also two academic directorates; College of Open and Distance Learning and Institute of Gender and Women Development Studies.
 The Njoro Campus also houses the Board of Undergraduate Studies and Field Attachment, and the Board of Postgraduate Studies.
-The University’s Nakuru Town Campus College comprises the Faculties of Commerce, Health Sciences and Law.
-The Nairobi City Campus (NCC) offers programmes from the Faculties of Arts and Social Sciences and Commerce.
+The University’s Nakuru Town Campus College comprises the Faculties of Commerce and Health Sciences.
 The Kenyatta Campus, located six kilometres southeast of Njoro Campus, hosts the Centre for Capacity Building.
 The University offers a wide range of programmes at diploma, undergraduate, and postgraduate levels.
 The University also offers other short courses at certificate level.

 The University currently has an establishment of 589 academic and 1,352 nonacademic staff serving a population of 17,928 undergraduate and 560 postgraduate students.
 The University graduates approximately 3000 students annually.

 Egerton University has made tremendous contributions towards increasing access to higher education in Kenya having mentored Chuka, Kisii and Laikipia into chartered Universities.
 In addition, the University has continued to contribute to knowledge generation through sustained